cardano-foundation/dab/README.md

 Decentralized application backend (dab) is a toolset that help developers interact with the Cardano blockchain and its smart validators.

 At its core, the component called `chain-watcher` is following the chain looking for specific events expected by the application backend.
-It supports different providers to access the Cardano network, at the moment <a href="https://blockfrost.io/">Blockfrost</a>, with other such as Ogmios or Oura planned.
+It supports different providers to access the Cardano network.

+# Community

+Decentralized application backend (dab) is a community project.
+We are releasing this minimal viable product in a modular form (at the moment it supports <a href="https://blockfrost.io/">Blockfrost</a> as a provider), we hope that it will gather developer comunity momentum and we will see many more diffenent providers such as Oura, Koios or Ogmios emerge from the develpoment community.

+We strongly encourage community members to apply for Project Catalyst funding to make this project their own and better.

 # Installation